cesarrh94/kaly42-custom-keymap/README.md

 # kaly42-custom-keymap
 This is my own keymap for the Kaly42 keyboard that uses QMK Firmware.

+### Before attempting to flash this keymap, be sure your are using the development branch!

 How to use my keymap:

 1. Install QMK for your OS